fdeblasio/pokeemerald-expansion/README.md

     - Atk: 108->115

 - Patrat/Watchog:
-    - Possibly based on the meerKAT which is in the same suborder as cats
+    - Partially based on the meerKAT which is in the same suborder as cats
     - Learn Cut, Headbutt and Body Slam by level up

 - Purrloin: